swissashley/chrome-ext-linkedinEndorser/README.md

 ## Chrome extension - Linkedin Endorser

+** Disclaimer: Linkedin might disable your ability on one machine to endorse skills if you heavily rely on this extension too frequently. **

 ### Background

 It's App Academy job hunting season!
 This Chrome Extension can let you endorse your classmates just in one click!